barijaona/cntlm-gss/README.md

 To run it, try `cntlm --help` or `cntlm -v` and fix whatever it complains.

 More documentation is available through `man cntlm`.

+### Xcode project for macOS

+On macOS, the __cntlm.xcodeproj__ can be opened with Xcode, as an alternative to the `.configure / make` process described above.

+- The project will use Xcode's default compiler (`clang`) rather than `gcc`.
+- You will find the executable inside the `~/Library/Developer/Xcode/DerivedData` folder.
+- `Release` builds  are universal binaries combining Intel and Apple Silicon code.

 ## Running against a proxy supporting Kerberos